-107. Sudan welcomed the green job creation program which would protect the environment, as well as the accession to ASEAN Human Trafficking Agreement and the ILO Domestic Worker Convention.
+107. The Sudan welcomed the "green job creation" programme to protect the environment, as well as the accession to the ASEAN Convention against Trafficking in Persons, Especially Women and Children, and the Domestic Workers Convention, 2011 (No. 189), of the International Labour Organization.

-108. Sweden was concerned that 7.3 million women in the Philippines have an unmet need for modern contraceptives, as estimated by 2016 government data.
+108. Sweden was concerned that 7.3 million women in the Philippines had an unmet need for modern contraceptives, as estimated by 2016 government data.

-109. Switzerland was gravely concerned at reports indicating many extrajudicial executions and at the present legislative steps underway in the Philippines to reintroduce the Death penalty.
+109. Switzerland was gravely concerned at reports indicating that many extrajudicial executions were being carried out and at the legislative steps under way to reintroduce the death penalty.

-110. Thailand applauded the protection of vulnerable groups, the implementation of the Bangkok Rules, efforts in combating human trafficking and victim assistance and the implementation of freedom of information in the executive branch.
+110. Thailand applauded the protection of vulnerable groups, the implementation of the United Nations Rules for the Treatment of Women Prisoners and Non-custodial Measures for Women Offenders (the Bangkok Rules), efforts to combat human trafficking and provide assistance to victims and the implementation of the "Freedom of information order".

-111. Timor-Leste noted the adoption of the Responsible Parenthood and Reproductive Health Act, the Food Staples Sufficiency Programme, the Sustainable Livelihood Program and efforts to increase gender sensitivity in the courts.
+111. Timor-Leste noted the adoption of the Responsible Parenthood and Reproductive Health Act, the Food Staples Sufficiency Programme, the Sustainable Livelihood Programme and efforts to increase gender sensitivity in the courts.

-112. Tunisia welcomed the accession of the Philippines to the Optional Protocol to the Convention against Torture and valued the adopted programmes to combat poverty.
+112. Tunisia welcomed the accession of the Philippines to the Optional Protocol to the Convention against Torture and the programmes to combat poverty.

-113. Uganda was encouraged by the commitment to achieve inclusive growth under the Philippine Development Plan 2017-2022 and the Ten-Point Socioeconomic Agenda.
+113. Uganda was encouraged by the commitment to achieve inclusive growth under the Philippine Development Plan for 2017-2022 and the 10-point socioeconomic agenda.

-114. Ukraine respected the commitment to the International Conventions and encouraged the Philippines to take measures on improving the human rights situations, including in such spheres as criminal justice system, children's rights and persons with disabilities.
+114. Ukraine respected the commitment to international conventions and encouraged the Philippines to take measures to improve the human rights situation, including in the criminal justice system and in respect of the rights of children and persons with disabilities.

-115. The United Kingdom of Great Britain and Northern Ireland expressed concern about the high death toll associated with the campaign against illegal drugs, and plans to reinstate the death penalty and to lower the age of criminal responsibility, amongst others.
+115. The United Kingdom expressed concern about the high death toll associated with the campaign against illegal drugs and about plans to reinstate the death penalty and to lower the age of criminal responsibility, among other things.

-116. United States of America expressed the importance of investigating the deaths associated with the counter-narcotics campaign.
+116. The United States of America stressed the importance of investigating the deaths associated with the counter-narcotics campaign.